lblod/dm-count-report-generation-service/README.md

 This is a microservice emulating the functionality of a future microservice to be built.
 It will be called `dm-report-generation-service`.
 This service is to be embedded in [Data monitoring](https://github.com/lblod/app-data-monitoring) which is under development.

 The point of this microservice is to contain functionality that contacts a specific SPARQL endpoint using SPARQL queries.
 A function needs to run automatically every night which executes queries to gather information about specific resources.
 In this particular case the microservice will just count the amount of new records each day for each governing body (bestuursorgaan) of each admin unit (bestuurseenheid).
-Reports are written to a different SPARQL endpoint
+Reports are written to a different SPARQL endpoint.
+This will not make any sense to you unless you are aware of the specific context within which ABB (Agentschap Binnenlands Bestuur) operates; which is the agency of the Flemish government this service was designed for.

-The nightly procedure looks as follows in pseudocode:
+So every night this service will run a procedure which targets the linked data published the day before.
+This nightly procedure looks as follows in pseudocode (for now).

 ```plaintext
 FOR EACH endpoint IN endpoints: